RealDewKJ/PharmacyPOS/README.md

 # Pharmacy POS System

-A modern Point of Sale system for pharmacies built with Nuxt.js TypeScript frontend and Bun TypeScript backend.
+A comprehensive Point of Sale system for pharmacies with web frontend, mobile app, and backend API built with modern technologies.

 ## Features